Dream-Boy-AV/campfire/readme.txt

 	3) Green leaf
 	4) Blue axe

 Match 3 or more identical figures on the field to complete the mission.
-When the mission is complete, you will', 'finish the level.
+When the mission is complete, you will finish the level.
 But if the timer runs out, you lose.
 Use the hint button in a tough situation and the pause button to pause the game.